petetanru/petetanru.github.io/about.md

 title: Pete Peeradej Tanruangporn
 ---

-I am current a mentor for Udacity's Artificial Intelligence Nanodegree.
+Currently a mentor for Udacity's Artificial Intelligence Nanodegree.
 Previously, I worked for an e-payment company that provides services for developing countries called MOL Global.
 My roles included project management and business analysis.

 In my previous life I did social science and policy research.
 I have an Mphil in Politics from Cambridge U., UK, and a BA in Economics and International Development from Trent U., Canada.
 I have worked for academia, international organizations, and a think tank.